 Pessimistic transactions in TiDB behave similarly to those in MySQL.
 See the minor differences in Difference with MySQL InnoDB.

 SELECT FOR UPDATE statement, transactions read the last committed data and apply a pessimistic lock on the data being read.

 INSERT statement, transactions read the last committed data to execute on them and apply a pessimistic lock on the modified data.

 When a pessimistic lock is applied on a row of data, other write transactions attempting to modify the data are blocked and have to wait for the lock to be released.

 When a pessimistic lock is applied on a row of data, other transactions attempting to read the data are not blocked and can read the committed data.

 All the locks are released when the transaction is committed or rolled back.

 Deadlocks in concurrent transactions can be detected by the deadlock detector.
-A DEADLOCK error which is the same as that in MySQL is returned.
+A MySQL-compatible error code

 TiDB supports both the optimistic transaction mode and pessimistic transaction mode in the same cluster.
 You can specify either mode for transaction execution.